|Site Map | Bulletin Home | Temple University|

 Health Sciences Center

-The Office of Student Activities develops and implements diverse University-wide programs.
-These programs are designed to challenge, educate, and entertain students; the programs provide social and recreational avenues for commuter and residential students alike.
-The staff offers guidance and advisement to over 180 campus student organizations.
+The Main Campus Office of Student Activities develops and implements diverse university-wide programs.
+These programs are designed to challenge, educate, and entertain both commuter and residential students alike.
+The staff offers guidance and advisement to over 200 student organizations, including Temple Student Government, Main Campus Program Board and all Greek organizations.
 Involvement in these organizations can provide opportunities for students to develop leadership and management skills, promote interpersonal and social responsibility, and enhance intellectual growth and self-esteem.
+Visit our web site to find out more about the exciting events happening on campus!

-The Main Campus Student Center offers a three-story atrium that leads patrons to the following: Dean of Students Office; Student Activities; Office of Orientation; Office of Judicial Affairs; Temple Student Government; the Village (clubs and organizations area); Temple News (student newspaper); Graphics Media Center, which assists student clubs and organizations in printing, duplication and marketing of their events and activities; the Templar (student yearbook); Food Court, with a 700-seat dining area; a television lounge; study lounge; bookstore; information center; parking services; credit union; travel agency; and post office.
+The Main Campus Student Center offers a three-story atrium that leads patrons to the following: Dean of Students Office; Student Activities; Office of Orientation; Office of Judicial Affairs; Temple Student Government; Temple News (student newspaper); Graphics Media Center, which assists student clubs and organizations in printing, duplication and marketing of their events and activities; the Templar (student yearbook); television lounges; study lounges; parking services; and post office.
+We also have several meeting rooms for organization or departmental use.

-The Health Sciences Campus Student Faculty Conference Center offers a bookstore, dining hall/coffee shop, study lounges, conference rooms, game room, television lounge, dance studio, gymnasium, and fitness center.
-A Temple identification card is required to enter the facility.
+The Health Sciences Campus Student Faculty Center offers a bookstore, dining hall/coffee shop, study lounges, conference rooms, game room, television lounge, dance studio, gymnasium, and fitness center.
+Your Temple identification card allows you access to the facility.

-Temple Student Government (TSG), consisting of an executive and a legislative branch, is the official voice of the student body.
+Temple Student Government (TSG), consisting of executive, legislative and judicial branches, is the official voice of the student body.
 TSG leaders show an interest in the vision, desires, concerns and education of their fellow students.
-TSG leaders work to ensure that student voices and concerns are represented within the University.
-TSG members work together as a team and take a proactive approach in addressing student issues.
+They also work to ensure that student voices and concerns are represented within the university.
+Members of TSG work as a team and take a proactive approach in addressing student issues.

 Temple University Ambler Student Government Association (ASGA) is an active student government association that oversees student concerns, policies, interests and activities.
 The officers of ASGA serve as a liaison between students at Ambler and the administration.
 Elections are held in the spring for various offices, giving students the opportunity to participate in election campaigns and promotions.